PraveenJP/techee-contact/README.md

 ## Info:

-This is simple contact manager create by using angular and angular-material and this is first try in angular material
+This is a simple contact manager created by using angular and angular-material and this is my first try in angular material

-If you want to download this just click download zip on top right corner
+If you want to download this project just click download zip on top right corner

-Or clone use below command
+Or clone project use below command as your wish

 ``` bash
 git clone https://github.com/PraveenJP/techee-contact.git